 - HCPs Sponsorship: Ipsen may sponsor HCPs to attend congresses or events to enhance their medical and/or scientific knowledge, and their use of medicines.
 In this context, the sponsorship covers congress registration, travel, accommodation and meals.
 The HCP does not receive any compensation, as no service is provided from the HCP (See categories 1. and 3. below). - Congress Sponsorship: Ipsen may also sponsor a third-party event (congress for example), in exchange for services such as a slot for an Ipsen satellite symposium (educational activity independently organized by Ipsen and held within the congress, the admission of employees to the Congress) or a booth (See category 2. below).
-The ToVs related to sponsorships are always made to an organization. - "Ipsen Standalone meetings".
+The ToVs related to sponsorships are always made to an organisation. - "Ipsen Standalone meetings".
 These are events initiated by Ipsen to provide information on an Ipsen medicinal product, therapeutic area, treatment options, etc. or as a response to address a legitimate need for scientific information.
 Hospitality can be provided to HCPs that participate in such meetings.
-Logistical costs are not disclosed.
+Logistical costs, i.e. Travel and accommodation, are disclosed, however not room rental or potential equipment.